 When compared to the two main causes of blindness—cataract and glaucoma—keratoconus affects a small portion of the general population.
 On a global level, keratoconus is a leading cause for severe visual impairment in children and adolescents.
 Research has also identified that people with Down Syndrome are at a much higher risk.
 Early keratoconus has been greatly under-diagnosed in this group, attributing it to the possibility of poor communication or compliance during visual acuity tests.

 Corneal cross-linking is now available at the USC Roski Eye Institute.
-Please call us at (323) 745-2223 for more information.
+Please call us at (323) 442-6335 or fill-out our online form for more information.

 For more information, visit our CXL FAQ page

 I’ve been in good hands throughout my exams, the corneal transplant and the new corneal cross-linking treatment.

 Insurance coverage for FDA approved cross-linking is now widely available as an increasing number of commercial insurance carriers are recognizing the medical necessity of the procedure.
 Greater than 95% of the commercially insured population has access to this potentially sight-protecting treatment.
 Please call 323-442-6335 with insurance questions.